Your Ultimate Guide to the Top 10 Essential Meta Tags

 Canonical Tags Best Practices

-• Ensure the canonical tag is accessible and matches the web page’s URL structure, i.e matching https vs HTTP.
+- Ensure the canonical tag is accessible and matches the web page’s URL structure, i.e. www vs non-www URL structure.

 Without a meta viewport, web pages can be misaligned and appear too small, elements might not fit, or it can create issues with accessibility and readability.